Biggleswade: Cinema

 The Empire (originally The Cinema Palace) in Hitchin Street operated from 1913 to 1958.
 The building was converted into a factory making electrical connectors but was demolished in 1994 and the site is now occupied by housing in Empire Way.
 The 700-seat Regal Cinema in Station Road opened in 1936; after closure in 1976, it was converted into a bingo hall.

 Demography

-At the 2011 census date the population of Biggleswade was 16,551, of which 93.4% were born in the United Kingdom.
+At the 2011 census date the population of Biggleswade was 16,551, of whom 93.4% were born in the United Kingdom.

-91.8% of residents were white British compared to 79.8% for England.
+91.8% of residents were white British compared with 79.8% for England.

-As to religious affiliation; 59.9% put Christianity and 1.9% other religions, while 38.2% had no religion or did not say.
+As to religious affiliation, 59.9% put Christianity and 1.9% other religions, whilst 38.2% had no religion or did not say.

 Economy

 In 2011 the five largest employment sectors for Biggleswade residents were: wholesale, retail and vehicle repairs at 18%, manufacturing at 13%, construction at 10%, human health and social work at 10% and education at 9%.
-The unemployment rate was 3.5% compared to 4.4% for England.
+The unemployment rate was 3.5% compared with 4.4% for England.

 A 661000 sqft Co-op Food Group regional distribution facility opened in May 2022 at Symmetry Park to the south of the town.